seanhite/seanhite.github.io/index.md

-## Welcome to my portfolio

-This is where I put descriptions.

-### Projects
+## Projects

+This is a variety of projects i've been working on.
 Insert Projects here.

+### Programs

+Insert Programs here.

 ```markdown
 Syntax highlighted code block